rsksmart/devportal-1.0/guides/rif-relay/deployment.md

         > The register command can receive multiple parameters to simplify the interaction, more information can be found in the [RIF Relay Server](https://github.com/rsksmart/rif-relay-server#server-registration) documentation.

         The register process performs the following actions:
-        - Stake the Relay Manager
+        - Stakes the Relay Manager
         - Adds the Relay Worker
         - Registers the Relay Server